jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Freedom bow.][freedom-bow]**
 A quick-release bow knot that keeps a man's shoes well tied, in defiance of the king's bidding, until he himself chooses to loosen them.
+A hard tug is required to untie this knot.

 Most people use a standard shoelace knot (double-slipped reef), but it works loose easily.
 The reef knot's grip seems to rely on its symmetry, and using